Gecko-Security/gecko-stx/README.md

 - Demo:
 - Deck:

+### Features
+Currently Gecko only supports checking for unsafe inputs and for vulnearbilities that occur when `tx-sender` is used for authentication.
+These were chosen as they were the most common vulnearbilities that can be found in clarity contracts see this [report](https://www.coinfabrik.com/blog/tx-sender-in-clarity-smart-contracts-is-not-adviced/).
+The full list of vulnerabilities that will be added can be found [here](https://github.com/Gecko-Security/Gecko-Clarity/tree/main?tab=readme-ov-file#vulnerability-detectors).

 ### How Gecko's Static Analysis Works
 1. We parse the Clarity code into a structure that Gecko can understand, this is called an Abstract Syntax Tree (AST).
 It represents the hirearchical structure of the code.
 We use the [Clarity Contract Analysis Crate](https://docs.rs/stacks-codec/latest/stacks_codec/clarity/vm/analysis/types/struct.ContractAnalysis.html), which converts Clarity code into an AST and other metadata.
 This is the main entrypoint for Gecko.
 2. We then define a struct called [Gecko](), which implements the [`ast_visitor`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_ast/visit/trait.Visitor.html) crate used to traverse each node and understand the behavior of the code.